Yang-PL/Yang-PL.github.io/_pages/about.md

 Biography
 =====
-I am a second-year master student working with [Prof. Yong Zeng](https://sites.google.com/site/ze0003ng/) at [Southeast university(SEU)](https://www.seu.edu.cn/).
+I am a third-year master student working with [Prof. Yong Zeng](https://sites.google.com/site/ze0003ng/) at [Southeast university(SEU)](https://www.seu.edu.cn/).
 I obatined my Bachelor's degree in Communication Engeneering from [Harbin institue of Technology](http://www.hit.edu.cn/) in 2022.
 <!-- ranked 3rd in the GPA in the department of communication engineering and  -->

 Research Interests